czech-radio/schedule/README.rst

    than ad-hoc calls to Requests.
 We want a client-side API for our apps. – Michael Kennedy (@mkennedy)

-:star: Star us on GitHub — it motivates us!
+Star us on GitHub — it motivates us!

 Install
 -------